energietransitie/needforheat-generic-firmware/README.md

 ![Twomes generic firmwaer functions overview](twomes-generic-firmware-functions.png)

 Different Twomes measurement devices may have various features in common, including device preperation, provisioning of home Wi-Fi network credentials via Bluetooth Low Energy (BLE) or via a temporary software access point (SoftAP), device-backend activation, network time synchronisation, persistent buffering and secure uploading of measurement data.
 This software repository provides a shared libary for many of these common features.
-With this library, we also intend to make it easier to port software between Twomes devices based on an ESP32 SoC, such as the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3).
+With this library, we also intend to make it easier to port software between Twomes devices based on an ESP32 SoC, such as the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3) and [M5-CoreInk](https://github.com/m5stack/M5-CoreInk).
 This facilitates development of firmware for Twomes measurement devices.
 In future releases, support might be extended to measurement devices based on an ESP8266 SoC, such as the [Wemos LOLIN D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html).

 ## Deploying
 This section describes how you can deploy binary releases of the firmware, i.e. without changing the source code, without a development environment and without needing to compile the source code.